Unknown's avatar

 • There are even occasional reports of humans being targeted

 Here are two Blainville’s beaked whales that I photographed from the BMMRO research vessel.
 The top whale has a number of circular healed attack marks and a recent one.
 You can see how deep the gouged hole is.
-The other has well-healed scars.
+The other has plenty of well-healed scars.

 Blainville's Beaked Whale - cookiecutter shark damage (Keith Salvesen)Blainville's Beaked Whale - cookiecutter shark damage (Keith Salvesen)